 Pesticides have been widely and commonly used to protect crops, livestock, buildings and households from pests.
-Although widespread use has been banned in many countries, several pesticides are still produced in developing countries.
+Although the widespread use of pesticides posing significant health risks has been banned in many countries, several pesticides are still produced in developing countries.
 Many pesticides continue to be detected in precipitation, soil, sediment, biota, aquatic ecosystems and food.